SolaceSamples/solace-samples-mqtt/docs/_tutorials/request-reply.md

 ![]({{ site.baseurl }}/images/Request-Reply_diagram-3.png)

-Similar to the requestor, an `MqttClient` is created and connected to the Solace message router.
+Similar to the requestor, an `MqttClient` is created and connected to Solace messaging.
 Request messages are received asynchronously through callback defined by the `MqttCallback` interface.
 When a request message is received, the replier parses the payload of the message to a JSON object, constructs a reply message and adds the correlation-id field retrieved from the request payload.
 The reply message is published to the reply-to topic found in the body of the request message.

 ```java
 mqttClient.setCallback(new MqttCallback() {